openstack/openstack-manuals/doc/config-reference/source/tables/glance-common.rst

    * - ``bind_host`` = ``0.0.0.0``
      - (String) Address to bind the server.
 Useful when selecting a particular network interface.
    * - ``bind_port`` = ``None``
-     - (Unknown) The port on which the server will listen.
+     - (Port number) The port on which the server will listen.
    * - ``data_api`` = ``glance.db.sqlalchemy.api``
      - (String) Python module path of data access API
    * - ``digest_algorithm`` = ``sha256``